laravel-admin-utils/authorization/README.md

-# authorize extension for laravel-admin
+# authorization utils for laravel-admin

 ## Preview